systemlibrary/systemlibrary-common-net/readme.md

 ## Latest Version
 - Exception in GetPrimaryDomain(), and added a few unit tests around it
 - GetPrimaryDomain(), xml comment now ampersand is escaped properly so intellisens shows comment
+- Internal package configurations like 'Dump: folder/fileName' required appSettings.json to be on root of your app.
+Now appSettings.json can also exist inside configs or configurations/ folders, just like other custom configurations that inherits Config class

 ## Docs
 Documentation with samples: